1. Home

 What Are The EU Website Blocks?

-In November 2017, the European Parliament passed a new regulation under the title Consumer Protection Cooperation.
+In November 2017, the European Parliament passed Regulation (EU) 2017/2394 under the title Consumer Protection Cooperation.
+The regulation was adopted in 2017 and became applicable across the EU in January 2020.
 The aim of this regulation was to give power to individual countries’ consumer protection authorities to block access to websites which infringe on EU consumer law.
 So, this would cover things like companies which were selling defective or dangerous products, companies that were selling fake or counterfeit products, or sites which were scams and which took people’s money without sending them a product.
 This all sounds reasonable and it is certainly good that consumers are being protected from inadvertently buying fake or dangerous products.

 If this seems paranoid, consider that websites related to independence for Catalunya were blocked during unrest in the region recently, and the reason that the sites were able to be blocked so quickly was that website blocking infrastructure had already been put in place for protecting against copyright infringement.
 This shows how a system of website blocking which is set up for one purpose – say, the protection of consumers – can be quickly adapted to be used to stifle free speech and prevent political criticisms of governments.